 The 1916 Bursary Fund is a targeted funding scheme established by the Department of Education and Skills to support the implementation of the National Plan for Equity of Access to Higher Education 2015-2019.
 The National Access Plan is working to increase the numbers of students who are currently underrepresented in higher education.
 This funding is being provided to underline the Government’s commitment to the type of equality of opportunity envisaged by the 1916 signatories.

 Participating Higher Education Institutions

 - Galway Mayo Institute of Technology

-The Bursaries are targeted at first-time Higher Education applicants who are socio-economically disadvantaged and who are from one or more of the target groups that have low participation rates in higher education:
+The Bursaries are targeted at new entry students (entering first year) who are underrepresented in higher education and who are from one or more of the target groups that have low participation rates in higher education:

 (a) Be in receipt of a DSP means-testing social welfare payment

 (b) Be able to demonstrate that they would qualify for the highest level of SUSI grant*